Tinkerforge/doc/en/source/Software/IPConnection_PHP.rst

  .. code-block:: php

-  void callback(int $connectReason, mixed $userData)
+  void callback(int $connectReason [, mixed $userData])

- This callback is called whenever the IP connection is disconnected, possible reasons are:
+ This callback is called whenever the IP Connection is disconnected, possible reasons are:

  * DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.
  * DISCONNECT_REASON_ERROR (1): Disconnect because of an unresolvable error.
- * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by brickd or
+ * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by Brick Daemon or
    WIFI/Ethernet Extension.